MatanTal2/CultureBridge/docs/spec.md

 # CultureBridge - Technical Specification Document

 ## Project Overview
-CultureBridge is a multi-platform communication bridge service designed to connect WhatsApp, Email, and SMS, providing seamless message translation and adaptation across different platforms and cultural contexts.
+CultureBridge is a multi-platform communication bridge service designed to connect WhatsApp, Google chat, and SMS, providing seamless message translation and adaptation across different platforms and cultural contexts.

 ### One-Line Pitch
-A communication bridge service that translates and adapts messages between WhatsApp, Email, and SMS platforms, ensuring cultural context and tone are preserved across all channels.
+A communication bridge service that translates and adapts messages between WhatsApp, Google chat, and SMS platforms, ensuring cultural context and tone are preserved across all channels.

 ## Target Users
 1. Parents from diverse communities